natalieagus/natalieagus.github.io/50002/50002problem_set_2.md

 4. Describe a general procedure by which a propagation delay can be computed for an arbitrary acyclic circuit containing only combinational components. \textit{Hint: add a timing specification to each circuit node}.

-5. Do your general procedures for computing functional specifications and propagation delays work if the restriction to acyclic circuits is relaxed?
+5. Do your general procedures for computing functional specifications and propagation delays work if the restriction to acyclic circuits is relaxed (lifted)?
 Explain.